-Mitel Networks[TM] 3300 Controller Components
+Mitel NetworksTM 3300 - 100 Controller Components

-- Remote Alarm port (DB-9 connector) - Two RS-232 ports (DB-9 connectors) (Printer and Maintenance) - Dual FIM ports to support the NSUs (Network Services Units) - L2 switch provides four 10/100 Ethernet connections via RJ-45 (8-pin CAT5 cross-over cable) - Four 2 MB CIM (copper interface module) ports are used to connect to the ASUs (Analog Services Units) with cross-over Category 5 cable - FIM (fiber interface module), CIM (copper interface module), and Alarm LEDs.
+- Remote Alarm port (DB-9 connector) - Two RS-232 ports (DB-9 connectors) (Printer and Maintenance) - Dual fiber interface module (FIM) ports to support the NSUs (Network Services Units) or the Peripheral unit. - Two 10/100 Ethernet connections via RJ-45 (8-pin CAT5 cross-over cable)

+- Note: Only the first connection is fully provisioned. - Two 2 MB CIM (copper interface module) ports are used to connect to the ASUs (Analog Services Units) with cross-over Category 5 cable - Alarm LEDs.